SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_flow_logs.md

 ### VPC Flow Logs

-As a prerequisite you need an existing VPC, subnet or network interface (Elastic Load Balancing, Amazon RDS, Amazon ElastiCache, Amazon Redshift, Amazon WorkSpaces, NAT gateways, Transit gateways) to create a flow log.
+As a prerequisite, you need an existing VPC, subnet or network interface (Elastic Load Balancing, Amazon RDS, Amazon ElastiCache, Amazon Redshift, Amazon WorkSpaces, NAT gateways, Transit gateways) to create a flow log.
 If you create a flow log for a subnet or VPC, each network interface in that subnet or VPC is monitored.

 In the AWS console, navigate to: `Services > VPC`.
 From there, select the resource for which you want to capture information.
 The flow logs are available on the following resources: VPC, subnet, or network interfaces.

 For VPC and subnet:

 - Select the specific resource to monitor
-- Go to the tab *Flow logs*
+- Go to the tab `Flow logs`
-- Click on *Create flow log*
+- Click on `Create flow log`
 - Set up the flow log: we recommend to capture all traffic (accepted and rejected).

 ### Create a SQS queue